wfy1998/Catroon-Expression-system/README.md

 * [NumPy](http://www.numpy.org/) -  The randomized routines used for stochastic simulations are implemented using NumPy.

 ## Runing Collect data
-To collect training and test data, run 'data_record.py'.
+To collect training and test data, run `data_record.py`.
 Various  parameters are available in the file.
-The record data will be store into a folder call 'data'
+The record data will be store into a folder call `data`

 ```console